 - 2 large egg whites

-Just mix together all of the ingredients in the bowl of a stand mixer.
+Mix together all of the ingredients in the bowl of a stand mixer.
 You will want the icing to be smooth and thin enough so that it can be pressed through a pastry bag.

 Place the royal icing into a pastry bag that has been fitted with a writing tip.

-Press the icing out to join the parts of the house first and then use it as a “glue” for the other decorations on your Gingerbread house.
+Press the icing out to join the parts of the house first, and then use it as a “glue” for the other decorations on your Gingerbread house.

 This icing is great for attaching the seams of the house parts together.

-I love how easy it is to cover the roof area, make icicles and so much more.
+I love how easy it is to cover the roof area, make icicles, and so much more.
 Plus, it tastes great if you decide to eat the gingerbread house.

-You want it to stay stuck together and this takes time.
+You want it to stay stuck together, and this takes time.
 This is the beginning of this year’s Gingerbread house.
 See the whole tutorial here.

 Looking for inspiration for the design of your Gingerbread house?
 See these 17 great Gingerbread house designs on my holiday site – Always the Holidays.